I3A-NavSys/navsim/doc/tutos/tuto4/tuto4.md

 ### Matlab

+Now open Matlab (in the same computer or other computer connected to the same subnetwotk).
-Now, open the script `simulation.m` and execute it.
+Navigate to `navsim/matlab/simulations/tutos/tuto4`.
+From here, open the script `simulation.m` and execute it.

+>We are experiencing issues with accessing ROS2 communications from Matlab on Ubuntu platforms.
+Therefore, we recommend running the Matlab portion of this tutorial from a Windows system connected via the network to the Ubuntu system running the Gazebo simulator.

 This code employs a **SimpleBuilder** to deploy vertiports in the area, a **USpaceOperator** to manage the operation of several drones, and a **SimpleMonitor** to analyze their accuracy executing flight plans.